 Levi Richardson is another case in point that will serve to show that coolness and deliberation are very essential qualities in a shooting scrape, and unless a man possesses them, he is very apt to fall a victim to the man who does.
 Levi Richardson had been a buffalo hunter with me on the plains of western Kansas for several years.
-We were very close friends and shared our blankets with each other on a great many cold winter nights, when blankets were a very useful commodity.
-He was thoroughly familiar with the use of fire-arms and an excellent shot with either pistol or rifle.
+We were very close friends and shared our blankets with each other on a great many cold winter nights when blankets were a very useful commodity.
+He was thoroughly familiar with firearms and an excellent shot with either pistol or rifle.
 He was a high-strung fellow who was not afraid of any man.
-He got a notion into his head one night in Dodge City, Kansas, that a young gambler by the name of Frank Loving, generally known as “Cock-eyed Frank,” had done him some wrong, and forthwith made up his mind to kill him on sight.
+He got a notion into his head one night in Dodge City, Kansas, that a young gambler by the name of Frank Loving, generally known as “Cock-eyed Frank,” had done him some wrong and forthwith made up his mind to kill him on sight.
 He publicly declared what he intended to do to Loving as soon as he met him, and some busybody who had been listening to the threats hastened away to put Loving on his guard.

 Frank Loving was a mere boy at the time, but he was not afraid and immediately proceeded to arm himself and be prepared to deal out the best that he had when his man came.
 He did not have to wait very long, for Richardson was a man to act promptly when once he had made up his mind to do a certain thing; and as he had decided on killing Loving with as little delay as possible, the battle was on almost before a person had time to think.
 Richardson found Loving sitting unconcernedly on a card table in the Long Branch Saloon and instantly opened fire on him with his Colts 45 caliber pistol.
-He fired five times at his man in rapid succession, but missed with every shot, and was finally shot dead by Loving, who took his time about his work.
+He fired five times at his man in rapid succession but missed with every shot and was finally shot dead by Loving, who took his time with his work.
 It was the cleanest possible shot.

 Nerve is Steadiness

-I was the sheriff of the county at the time and refused to lock Loving up in jail, holding that he had, in killing Richardson, only acted in self defense; and permitted him to be at large on his own recognizance until his preliminary examination was held, which exonerated him, as I knew it would.
+I was the sheriff of the county at the time and refused to lock Loving up in jail, holding that he had, in killing Richardson, only acted in self-defense; and permitted him to be at large on his own recognizance until his preliminary examination was held, which exonerated him, as I knew it would.
 I have never stood for murder and never will, but I firmly believe that a man who kills another in defense of his own life should always be held blameless and will always lend a helping hand to such a man.

-Frank Loving was himself murdered three years later by another gambler by the name of John Allen, in Trinidad, Colorado.
-Allen, soon after his acquittal for the murder of Loving, became a street preacher and of course all has been forgiven.
+Frank Loving was himself murdered three years later by another gambler by the name of John Allen in Trinidad, Colorado.
+Allen, soon after his acquittal for the murder of Loving, became a street preacher, and of course all has been forgiven.